 By appointing an executor, you are appointing an agent to work on your behalf.
-This party must avoid conflicts that arise in terms of personal interest and those of the estate.
-This party therefore must always seek to act in the best interest of the estate and may be called upon by the court to defend the estate against creditor claims or to file claims on other parties on behalf of the estate.
+This person must avoid conflicts that arise in terms of personal interest and those of the estate.
+They must therefore always seek to act in the best interest of the estate and may be called upon by the court to defend the estate against creditor claims or to file claims on other parties on behalf of the estate.

 How to choose an executor for your will

 Legally, you can appoint anyone aged 21 or above, that is not bankrupt and is of sound mind to be an executor of your will.
 There’s no rule against beneficiaries of your will being your executors.
 It is common for people to choose their spouse, civil partner or children to be an executor.